Chicoz0/Chicoz0/README.md

 ### Welcome to Chico's Portfolio 👋👋

-I'm a Brazilian physiotherapist and ICU researcher diving in aspects of Data Science to apply on my work.
+I'm a Brazilian physiotherapist and ICU researcher diving in aspects of Data Science to apply on my work and hobbies.

 <div align="center">
   <a href="https://github.com/Chicoz0">